tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/SDK integration/Payments-SDK-Colombia.md

 // "Autorização and capture" request TransactionResponse response = PayUPayments.doAuthorizationAndCapture(parameters);

-// You can obtain the properties in the response if(response != null){
+// You can obtain the properties na resposta if(response != null){
 	response.getOrderId();
     response.getTransactionId();